kmchmk/gaia-massage-shop/README.md

-# Gaia Massage Shop
+# Gaya Massage Shop
-A website for Gaia Massage Shop in Chiang Mai, Thailand
+A website for Gaya Massage Shop in Chiang Mai, Thailand

 ## Run locally